 The root canal specialist begins by administering a local anesthetic.
 The tooth will then be opened, allowing the dentist to remove the infected tissue from the tooth and root canals.
 After thoroughly cleaning the interior of the tooth, the endodontist will add a restorative filling material.

 The endodontist will complete the procedure by placing a dental crown on the tooth.
 The crown and filling material help prevent further infection and protect the remaining tooth structure.
 We often use all-porcelain crowns so that the tooth looks natural following root canal treatment.

-If you have any questions or would like to schedule a consultation with Dr. Igor Ilyabayev and Dr. Alevtina Edgar, please contact our Valley Stream, Queens office at 516 887-0020 or our Financial District, Manhattan office at 212 571-0033.
+If you have any questions or would like to schedule a consultation with Dr. Igor Ilyabayev and Dr. Alevtina Edgar, please contact our Valley Stream, Queens office at 516 887-0020 or our Tribeca, Manhattan office at 212 571-0033.